riceissa/vim-cuaccp/README.markdown

 `"+`.
 In insert mode, Vim provides several keybindings, but these all have
-problems: `<C-R>+` interprets control characters, so is unsafe; `<C-R><C-R>+` inserts linebreaks that don't exist in the original text; `<C-R><C-O>+` can paste outside of those quote marks when the cursor is between two quote marks;
+problems: `<C-R>+` interprets control characters, so is unsafe; `<C-R><C-R>+` inserts linebreaks that don't exist in the original text; `<C-R><C-O>+` can paste outside of quote marks when the cursor is between two quote marks;
 and `<C-R><C-P>+` again can paste outside of quote marks.
 Each of these is also cumbersome to type.